libdynd/dynd-python/BUILD_INSTALL.md

     $ make
     $ make install # or "sudo make install"

-If you want to control where the dynamicndarray shared object is installed, and where the Python module goes, use the `CMAKE_INSTALL_PREFIX` and `PYTHON_PACKAGE_INSTALL_PREFIX` cmake configuration variables respectively.
+If you want to control where the dynd shared object is installed, and where the Python module goes, use the `CMAKE_INSTALL_PREFIX` and `PYTHON_PACKAGE_INSTALL_PREFIX` cmake configuration variables respectively.